Bill Belichick: Post-Brady era and final years in New England: 2020–2023

-In the 2022 season, despite starting quarterback Mac Jones being injured in Week 3 and subsequently missing three more weeks, the Patriots remained in the hunt for a playoff spot until the last week, finishing with a record of 8–9.
+Before the 2022 season began, Belichick would not name an offensive coordinator to replace the outgoing Josh McDaniels, who had left to coach the Las Vegas Raiders.
+This left both the offensive and defensive coordinator positions vacant throughout the season.
+Despite starting quarterback Mac Jones being injured in Week 3 and subsequently missing three more weeks, the Patriots remained in the hunt for a playoff spot until the last week, finishing with a record of 8–9.
+Jones would go through a noticeable regression throughout the year, and many pundits criticized the return of Joe Judge and Matt Patricia to the Patriots staff and cited their lack of coaching acumen as the reason for Jones' decline.

-During Week 4 of the 2023 season, the Patriots lost to the Dallas Cowboys by a score of 38–3.
+As the 2023 season began, Belichick was 19 wins behind Don Shula on the NFL's all-time wins list.
+He and Kraft agreed to designate inside linebackers coach Jerod Mayo, who played for New England from 2008 to 2015, as head coach in waiting.
+Initial plans called for Mayo to take over as head coach in 2025, giving Belichick ample time to pass Shula while grooming Mayo to succeed him.
+However, the season quickly came unraveled.
+In Week 4, the Patriots lost to the Dallas Cowboys by a score of 38–3.
 In doing so, Belichick suffered the worst loss of his coaching career (35 points).
 The following week, the Patriots lost to the Saints by a score of 34–0, giving Belichick his worst home loss of his career.
-Two weeks later, New England upset the Buffalo Bills 29–25 to earn Belichick his 300th career regular season win as an NFL head coach.
+Two weeks later, New England upset the Buffalo Bills 29–25 to earn Belichick his 300th career regular-season win as an NFL head coach.
 After a Week 10 10–6 loss to the Indianapolis Colts in Germany and subsequent bye week, Belichick named Bailey Zappe the team's starting quarterback.
-In Belichick's final game with New England, the Patriots lost to the New York Jets 17–3, snapping the team's 15-game winning streak over the Jets.
+In the final game of the season, the Patriots lost to the New York Jets 17–3, snapping the team's 15-game winning streak over the Jets.
 The Patriots finished the season with a 4–13 record, the team's worst in Belichick's 24 seasons as head coach.

+During the season, Belichick became increasingly withdrawn, and stopped speaking to all but a few of his assistants.
+Among those he cut off was Mayo.
+Relations with Kraft chilled dramatically as it became apparent that the season was all but finished.
 On January 11, 2024, Belichick and the Patriots mutually agreed to part ways.
-On January 15, Belichick was interviewed by the Atlanta Falcons for their head coaching position, but ultimately did not get the job as the Falcons hired Raheem Morris instead.
+Mayo was named his successor.